Lakes in Bengaluru: Quality

 India's National Water Quality Monitoring Programme is implemented in Bangalore by the Karnataka State Pollution Control Board through a network of over 100 monitoring stations located at lakes and tanks.
 Monthly monitoring data is classified under pre-defined water quality criteria A-E. In 2022, according to this data water in all the lakes in Bangalore were undrinkable with no lake falling under categories A-C.

 Water hyacinth, and other macrophytes and phytoplankton, are bioindicators of certain characteristics of water quality.
 Using satellite imagery between 1988 and 2019 (see #Ecology) significant areas of these have been observed covering various lakes in Bangalore, varying in coverage of the wetland according to lake, season and other factors.
 There have been occurrences of mass fish mortality.
 Immersion of Ganesha idols that are made with specific types of material has impacted water quality.
 Some types of painted idol immersion has had significant effects on aquatic life.
 Over 150,000 idols were submerged in 2022.
 Measures to minimize pollution during the festival include use of earthen idols and smaller disconnected artificial tanks.

 Integrated wetlands, constructed wetlands, and floating wetlands have been utilized to improve water quality.
 The integrated wetland of Jakkur Lake consists of partially treating sewage inflow before entry into a constructed wetland adjacent to the main lake body.
 A 10 MLD treatment plant utilizes UASB technology and extended aeration.
-This is followed by an constructed wetland spread over about 11 acres consisting of shallow followed by deeper settling basins with a variety of aquatic plants.
+This is followed by a constructed wetland spread over about 11 acres consisting of shallow followed by deeper settling basins with a variety of aquatic plants.
 The constructed wetland at Agara Lake is spread over 9 acres.
 Floating wetlands have been used at multiple lakes with varying success, notably Hebbagodi Lake.
 Some lakes have wastewater treatment plants with direct inflow into the main lake area.

 Urban flooding has been considered as a disaster by National Disaster Management Authority following major flooding events in cities in India in the 2000s including Bangalore.
 While there are similarities between cities in the causes of the floods, Bangalore has some unique exacerbating features with regard to its lake ecosystem.